alex-susi/nbaDraftLottery/README.md

 ## Overview

 - **Values every first and second round draft pick, 2026–2032**, under both the current and 3-2-1 lottery systems
-- **Propagates full posterior uncertainty** from model parameters through to credible intervals on every pick and every trade
+- **Propagates full posterior uncertainty** from model parameters through credible intervals on every pick and every trade, including pick conveyance and swap exercise probabilities.
-- **Models the new anti-tank rules** — relegation tier ball counts, the pick-12 floor, no consecutive #1s, no three-straight top-5 picks, and the 12–15 protection ban
+- **Models the new anti-tank rules** — relegation tier ball counts, the 12th pick floor, no consecutive #1 overall picks, no three straight top-5 picks, and the 12–15 protection ban.
-- **Runs a trade machine** that values multi-pick deals (with hypothetical protections/swaps) using correlated draws, so realized outcomes can disagree with expected value
+- **Runs a trade machine** that values multi-pick deals (with hypothetical protections/swaps) using correlated draws, so realized player outcomes can be compared to expected pick value.
 ## Methodology

-**Pick value = first-4-year Win Shares** (the rookie-scale cost-controlled window), scraped from Basketball-Reference draft classes 1985–2021.
+**Pick value = first 4-year Win Shares** (the rookie-scale cost-controlled window), scraped from Basketball-Reference draft classes 1985–2021.

 Three Stan models: